 Chantelle regularly runs workshops and retreats incorporating many different elements like crystals, Tibetan Singing bowls and other instruments, colours, charkas, meditation and symbols to bring about self-healing and transformation.
 She also holds workshops for children from 5 years old upwards and another on animal communication.

 Chantelle has recently published a book, "My Gaia a handbook for tomorrow’s leaders, healers and teachers."
+It can be purchased from a number of on-line stores like Amazon.com and Loot.co.za.
 As a labour of love, she developed the book over 6 years.
 By means of the topics it covers, it explores ways of returning to loving and nurturing ourselves, Mother Earth and all the creatures that share her with us.
 Morne Venter provided the illustrations and Linda Tucker wrote the chapter on the white lions.

 Chantelle graciously donated a book to our lucky draw that takes place at the end of the workshop.